siaflab/VirtualFPV_wro2019/README.md

 ## 2. Log data and Simulation data

-The received tracking data is logged to logfile named as './logdata/gps_data_yyyymmdd.txt'.
+The received tracking data is logged to file named as './logdata/gps_data_yyyymmdd.txt'.

 You can visualize logged data.
 1. rename './logdata/gps_data_yyyymmdd.txt' to './logdata/gps_data.txt'